 Trains per day

-Of the 9 trains that leave Alicante for Madrid every day 9 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 5 trains that leave Alicante for Madrid every day 5 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 |Distance||223 miles (360 km)|

 |Average train duration||2 h 21 min|

 |Average train ticket price||$42 (€38)|

-Trains from Alicante to Madrid cover the 223 miles (360 km) long trip taking on average 2 h 27 min with our travel partners like Renfe AVE or Renfe.
-There are direct train services available.
-While the average ticket price for this route costs around $68 (€54), you can find the cheapest train ticket for as low as $58 (€46).
-Travelers depart most frequently from Alicante-Terminal and arrive in Madrid-Puerta de Atocha.
+Trains from Alicante to Madrid cover the 223 miles (360 km) long route taking on average 2 h 21 min with our travel partners like iryo, Renfe AVE, Renfe Alvia or Renfe.
+Normally, there are 11 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this journey for as low as $17 (€15), but the average price of train tickets is $42 (€38).
+Travelers depart most frequently from Alicante-Terminal and arrive in Madrid-Puerta de Atocha-Almudena Grandes.